roryp/reliable-web-app-pattern-java-workshop/Part7-Performance-Efficiency/README.md

 # Performance Efficiency

 Performance efficiency is the ability of a workload to scale and meet the demands placed on it by users in an efficient manner.
-In cloud environments, a workload should anticipate increases in demand to meet business requirements.
+In cloud environments, a workload can anticipate increases in demand to meet business requirements using caches.

 ## The Cache-Aside pattern